Adding Table of Contents for Long Forms

 Now that the form is set up, it’s time to add our links to the section headings.

-For example, let’s add a link to our Personal Information section.
+For example, let’s add a link to the Personal Information section.

 <h2><a id="personal">Personal Information</a></h2>

 With this HTML, we’re adding an HTML heading of h2 to our form, and inside that heading, we’re going to add a link.
-The id of the link is the most important as this determines what the link’s destination is.
+The id of the link is the most important as this determines the link’s destination.

 Add your heading and links to each section of your form.